 - Layer tomatoes and bell peppers over the cream cheese mixture.

 - Spoon pizza sauce over the tomatoes and peppers.

 - Layer mushrooms, remaining green onion slices, and pepperoni pieces over the pizza sauce.

 - Spread cheddar cheese over the pepperoni pieces.

 - Sprinkle remaining mozzarella cheese over the cheddar cheese.

 - Top with whole pepperoni slices if desired and sprinkle with a few green onion slices, bell pepper pieces, and/or parsley.

 - Bake at 350 degrees for 15 minutes.

 - Serve while warm.

-Need more recipe ideas for the Big Game?
+Need more recipe ideas?
 Find more Recipes here: Smart & Final Social Circular.